Lethja/Newth/Watcom/README.md

 build targets for legacy hardware and software.
 Open Watcom builds native code for 16-bit x86 processors and can compile code from a modern Linux/Windows host for ancient versions of DOS, OS/2 & Windows.

+> Note: Building Newth with Watcom is considered experimental due to the Watt32 library requirement

 ## Watcom compiler flags

 Open Watcoms compiler flags are quite unique compared to a typical GCC.
 Here are some of the more common ones: